Fresnel integral: Numerical approximation

 For computation to arbitrary precision, the power series is suitable for small argument.
 For large argument, asymptotic expansions converge faster.
 Continued fraction methods may also be used.

 For computation to particular target precision, other approximations have been developed.
-Cody developed a set of efficient approximations based on rational functions that give relative errors down to 2×10^-19.
+William J. Cody developed a set of efficient approximations based on rational functions that give relative errors down to 2×10^-19.
 A FORTRAN implementation of the Cody approximation that includes the values of the coefficients needed for implementation in other languages was published by van Snyder.
 Boersma developed an approximation with error less than 1.6×10^-9.

 Applications

 The Fresnel integrals were originally used in the calculation of the electromagnetic field intensity in an environment where light bends around opaque objects.
 More recently, they have been used in the design of highways and railways, specifically their curvature transition zones, see track transition curve.
 Other applications are rollercoasters or calculating the transitions on a velodrome track to allow rapid entry to the bends and gradual exit.